Stochastic differential equation based on a multimodal potential to model movement data in ecology: Maximum likelihood estimation procedures

 where $\Delta$ is the Laplace operator:

-\end{enumerate} Both conditions are somehow restrictive in general, however, the first one turns out to be satisfied automatically for potential based models studied in ecology, which actually rely on this assumption.
-The second condition can be relaxed at the cost of additional computations, which is the point of EA2 and EA3 \citep{beskos:papaspiliopoulos:roberts:fearnhead:2006}.
-These algorithms are not studied in this paper as the potential function introduced in Section~\ref{sec:sim:study} satisfies the boundedness condition.
-In the case where \eqref{eq:cons:cond} and \eqref{eq:bound:cond} hold, we briefly recall the outline of the method.
+\end{enumerate} Both conditions are somehow restrictive in general, however, the first one turns out to be satisfied automatically for potential based models studied in ecology, and described in Section \ref{sec:model}.
+Given the model described by equations \eqref{eq:target:sde1}-\eqref{eq:GaP}, $H_{\bs{\theta}}$ is given as: